heuer-ja/telematik-DNS/README.md

 ## 2.3.
 Cache
 `TODO Lukas`
+- The cache is basically a dictionary with the domain name and query type (NS-RR or A-RR represented through an Enum as an Integer) as key and a CacheEntry object as value.
+- A CacheEntry consists of a value (for this project always an IP address) and a timestamp after which the entry has to be removed, that is calculated by using a timestamp of the current time and adding the ttl.
+- Expired cache entries are periodically removed by an extra thread.
+- In this project only the Recursive Resolver has a cache and every response to the Recursive Resolver, that is not an error, is cached.
+- There are two ways cache entries are used to reduce the number of requests sent to the Name Servers:
+  1. The requested name together with the requested Resource Record is already contained in the cache, then the corresponding value (IP address) is used for the response.
+  2. A suffix of the requested name together with Resource Record type NS is already contained in the cache, then the recursive resolver sends its request to the IP address of that Name Server instead of to root.
+A simplified example: The cache already contains the key for name fuberlin with resource record NS, then it will send a request for the A-RR of homework.fuberlin to fuberlin (to ns.fuberlin to be exact) instead of to root.
+- The leading "ns." of our name servers is cut before it is written in the cache, so that the cache entry always points to a domain name.
+- Caching can be tested by making subsequent requests to the Stub Resolver without stopping the Recursive Resolver.
+As every send operation waits 100ms before executing, and the Stub Resolver prints out the total Query time for each request, the Query Time should noticeably decrease if the cache is used.

 ## 2.4.
 HTTP Proxy / HTTP Server
 Two http servers were implemented in order to solve the second part of the project description.